 You will be informed about the importance of religion in the Himalayas; this will be an asset to know about the unique religion of the Sherpa people and the way they have been living in the Everest Region/ Khumbu region for centuries.

-Discover Altitude has a specially designed Everest Base Camp 15-day trek Itinerary with frequent field visits by our professional staff to make sure the program goes according to the itinerary mentioned below.
+Discover Altitude has a specially designed Everest Base Camp Trek Itinerary with frequent field visits by our professional staff to make sure the program goes according to the itinerary mentioned below.

 As it is an energetic trek into the Himalayas, trekkers can visit this trail throughout the year.
-The cost for Everest Trekking varies on the number of days and person.
+The cost for Everest Trekking varies depending on the number of days and the number of people.

-The itinerary of the trek starts after landing at Lukla airport.
-Trekkers will have multiple choices when it comes to Discover Altitude, we can further customize your trip according to your time frame and interest.
+The trek's itinerary begins after landing at Lukla Airport.
+Trekkers will have multiple choices when it comes to Discover Altitude.
+We can further customize your trip according to your time frame and interests.

-Outline Itinerary: 15 Days Everest Base Camp Trek
+Outline Itinerary of 15-Day Mount Everest Base Camp Trek

 Day 1: Arrival in Kathmandu, Nepal - 1,350 meters (4,430 feet)